-When you spend a lot of money on good knives, it's only rational that you learn how to take care of them so they last a lifetime (literally).
+When you spend a lot of money on good knives, it's only sensible that you learn how to take care of them so they last a lifetime (literally).

 1. Keep Your Knives Clean

 Knives can be prone to corrosion.
 Even stainless steel knives will pit, stain, and corrode over time.
-For this reason, you have to keep your knives clean and avoid letting them stay wet for too long.
+For this reason, you have to keep your knives clean and learn how to take proper care of them.

-Here are some tips on how to best keep your knives clean:
+Here are some tips on how to best keep your knife clean:

 Don't put your knives in the dishwasher.
 Most people know that any utensil with a wooden handle should not be put in the dishwasher.
 For knives, though, the reasons go beyond this.
 Dishwasher soap--whether liquid or crystal--can create microscopic abrasions that dull and pit knife blades.

 So even if your knives don't have wooden handles, wash them by hand.
 Even if the warranty says it's ok to use the dishwasher.

 Don't submerge knives in a sink full of soapy dishwater.
 Water can seep into the handle and this can damage the knife.

 Also, if you can't see them, it is ridiculously easy to cut yourself--just imagine grabbing that razor sharp blade by accident.
 Yikes!